adamwong246/testeranto/README.md

 ### the good parts

 Testeranto can test any stateful typescript, from individual classes to entire services.

-Testeranto bridges TDD and BDD patterns.
+You can test your code in a granular, unit-test fashion, or bundle it and test it through an interface like puppeteer, bridging TDD and BDD patterns.
 You can use the given-when-then lingua-franca of gherkin, AND you can also use an imperative style which is a bit more flexible.

 Testeranto.ts is very lightweight and unopinionated.
 It is comprised entirely of <1000 lines of typescript, with only 1 dependency (lodash).